MC-DeltaT/Machine-Perception/Assignment 2/README.txt

         train_recognition_model.py - Trains and saves the digit recognition SVM.
     Report.pdf - Assignment report.
-    task.sh - As required by the assignment specification. training_eval.sh - Evaluates the performance of the pipeline on the training images. validation_eval.sh - Evaluates the performance of the pipeline on the validation images.
+    task.sh - As required by the assignment specification. train_recognition_model.sh - Trains the SVM used for digit classification. training_eval.sh - Evaluates the performance of the pipeline on the training images. validation_eval.sh - Evaluates the performance of the pipeline on the validation images.